 LANHAM, Md.
-(WNEW) — Already this summer, two teenagers have died after getting caught in a rip current while swimming in Ocean City, Maryland.
+(WNEW) — Already this summer, three teenagers have died after getting caught in a rip current while swimming in Ocean City, Maryland.

 Ocean City Beach Patrol Captain Butch Arbin says rip currents are the cause of about 95 percent of the patrol’s rescues during any given summer.
 The National Oceanic and Atmospheric Administration (NOAA) calls them the number one safety threat at beaches.